 In order to accommodate a growing community of monks, this existing Cistercian monastery in southern Uganda requires a doubling in size.
 Our design proposes a total of four new buildings – Church, Noviciate, Guesthouse and Gatehouse.
 All are intricately detailed clay brick buildings arranged around three courtyards.

-The church is proposed as a 12m tall barrel vault structure, made of reinforced brickwork with inserted strips of glass bottles.
-A light-weight tropical roof hovers above the church, shading and protecting the building, collecting rainwater and producing electricity.
-The church design is based on the long Cistercian building tradition; as a long, narrow and tall vaulted volume, it is in strict reference to the monastic church.
-As traditional as the space is, its structure has been subtly inverted; instead of solid masonry columns with windows in-between, ‘columns of light’ seem the carry this church, connected by arches made of strips of brickwork interspersed with glass bottles.
+The church is proposed as a 12m tall barrel vault structure, made of reinforced brickwork with inserted 'light arches' made of glass bottles.
+A light-weight tropical roof hovers above the church, shading and protecting the building, collecting rainwater and providing space for photovoltaic panels.
+The church design is based on the long Cistercian building tradition; as a long, narrow and tall vaulted volume, it is embedded in strict reference to the monastic church.
+As traditional as the space is, its structure has been subtly inverted; instead of solid masonry columns with windows in-between, ‘columns of light’ seem to carry this church, connected by arches made of strips of brickwork interspersed with glass bottles.

 The other three buildings are modest courtyard blocks.
-Towards the outside, an inclined plinth made of stacked clay tile strips will elevate the building above the swampy surrounds.
+Towards the outside, an inclined plinth made of stacked clay tile strips elevates the buildings above the swampy surrounds.
 Above, there is a play between solid and perforated brick walls, blurring the lines between walls and openings.
 Towards the courtyard, the walkway roofs are supported by load-bearing perforated brick screens of varying width.